sigeek/data-science-lab-homeworks/lab2/readme.md

 # Aim of the second laboratory:
-## exercise 1: data cleaning and data analysis with histograms;
+## exercise 1: data cleaning and data analysis with histograms with glt dataset;
-## exercise 2: bag of words implementazion, tokenization, TF, TFIDF, TFDF.
+## exercise 2: bag of words implementazion, tokenization, TF, TFIDF, TFDF with reviews dataset.